alexsandberg/plant-survey-app/README.md

 ### Getting Started

 * Base URL: Plant and observations data can be accessed directly through the API, using the base URL `https://plant-survey-tool.herokuapp.com/api`.
 Alternatively, utilize the frontend at [https://plant-survey-tool.herokuapp.com/](https://plant-survey-tool.herokuapp.com/).
 * Authentication: Most endpoints require either Public or Admin permissions.
-This version does not require authentication or API keys.
+Navigate to [https://plant-survey-tool.herokuapp.com/api/key](https://plant-survey-tool.herokuapp.com/api/key) and create an account or sign in to obtain an API key.
+Default authorization is "Public".

 ### Error Handling